artiomcyber/Microsoft-Security/01-Identity-and-Access/03-Self-Service-Password-Reset/README.md

 I successfully:

-- Reviewed the initial SSPR configuration.
+- Reviewed the original Self-Service Password Reset configuration.
+- Identified that SSPR was initially disabled for end users.
-- Enabled Self-Service Password Reset.
+- Enabled SSPR for a selected pilot group.
-- Scoped SSPR to the `Project23` pilot group.
+- Selected the existing `Project23` group.
-- Reviewed the legacy SSPR authentication-method interface.
+- Reviewed the password-reset authentication requirements.
+- Kept one authentication method required for reset as specified by the lab.
-- Identified that Microsoft has moved authentication methods to the centralized Authentication Methods policy.
+- Reviewed Microsoft's modern Authentication Methods policy.
-- Reviewed the modern authentication methods enabled in my tenant.
-- Kept Microsoft Authenticator enabled.
-- Kept Software OATH enabled.
-- Kept Email OTP enabled.
-- Intentionally did not enable SMS simply to reproduce an outdated training exercise.
+- Identified that the current interface differs from the older Microsoft training environment.
+- Reviewed Microsoft Authenticator, Passkeys, OATH, Temporary Access Pass, Email OTP, SMS and other authentication methods.
-- Did not enable Security Questions because Microsoft is retiring the feature.
+- Intentionally left Security Questions disabled because the feature is being retired.
-- Configured one authentication method as required for password reset.
+- Kept the existing stronger modern authentication configuration rather than enabling SMS only to reproduce an older lab.
 - Required authentication-method registration during sign-in.
-- Changed authentication-information reconfirmation from 180 to 90 days.
+- Changed authentication-information reconfirmation from 180 days to 90 days.
 - Enabled user password-reset notifications.
 - Enabled administrator notifications for administrator password resets.
-- Saved and verified the final configuration.
+- Saved and verified the configuration.

-The most valuable part of this lab was learning how to translate an **older Microsoft training exercise into the current Microsoft Entra architecture** while preserving the security objective.
+The most valuable part of this lab was learning how to translate an **older Microsoft training exercise into the current Microsoft Entra architecture** while maintaining the intended identity-security objective.

-Rather than following outdated screenshots mechanically, I used the modern authentication-method management model and documented why certain legacy options were intentionally not enabled.

 ---

 ## Skills Practiced

-`Microsoft Entra ID` · `IAM` · `SSPR` · `Self-Service Password Reset` · `Authentication Methods` · `Microsoft Authenticator` · `OATH` · `Email OTP` · `Identity Recovery` · `Password Reset` · `Authentication Registration` · `Privileged Identity Monitoring` · `Microsoft 365 Security` · `Identity Security`
+`Microsoft Entra ID` · `IAM` · `SSPR` · `Self-Service Password Reset` · `Authentication Methods` · `Microsoft Authenticator` · `Passkeys` · `OATH` · `Temporary Access Pass` · `Identity Recovery` · `Password Reset` · `Authentication Registration` · `Pilot Deployment` · `Privileged Identity Monitoring` · `Microsoft 365 Security` · `Identity Security`